Sakıp Sabancı

 Sakıp Sabancı (7 April 1933 – 10 April 2004) was a Turkish business tycoon and philanthropist.

 Biography

 He was the second son of a cotton trader and worked in his father's business without completing high school.
 He was the head of Turkey's largest business conglomerate and 147th richest man on the Forbes list of billionaires in 2004.

-He took over the family business with assistance from his brothers starting in the 1980s.
+In the 1980s, he took over the family business with assistance from his brothers.